 To learn more about steps that tenants can take to protect their security deposit after they've paid it, check out Nolo's article Protect Your Security Deposit When You Move In.

-Under Utah law, a landlord must return the tenant's security deposit within 30 days after the tenant has moved out, or within 15 days of receiving the tenant's forwarding address, whichever is later (but, if there is damage to the premises, the landlord can take the full 30 days).
+Under Utah law, a landlord must return the tenant's security deposit within 30 days after the tenant has moved out.

 Learn more about tenants' rights and landlords' obligations when it comes to the return of the security deposit in Nolo's chart Cleaning and Repairs a Landlord Can Deduct from a Security Deposit and Nolo's article Get Your Security Deposit Back.